KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 but not from chaos.

 It emerges from **coherence**.
-Like a tone rising from still water.
+Like a tone emerging from still water.
 Like a pattern forming —
 not by ignition,
 but by **remembrance**.